isomerpages/moe-kuochuansec/_direct-school-admission/Visual Arts, Design & Media/Introduction & Background.md

 events and school social media to showcase their work.</p>
 <p><strong>Photography (Under Photography CCA)</strong>
 </p>
-<p>Under professional guidance, students in our programme will be able to
+<p>Under guidance, students in our programme will be able to develop themselves
-develop themselves in a variety of photography styles ranging from event to abstract photography.
+in a variety of photography styles ranging from event to abstract photography.
 Students will also develop and understand their own creative process and potential as well as a keen eye for visual hierarchy.
 Through building their own personal portfolio, students will also understand how to create focus and emphasis through storytelling and expression.</p>
 <p>Apart from a progressive programme, students are constantly challenged
 to apply their learnt techniques in real life applications like in the support of school events.
 Their works may be featured in school publications